 - 8.3″ x 8.3″ x 2″ and 2.73 pounds

-There are so many regular pans, but when it comes to cooking a Japanese omelette, why do we need a Tamago pan?
+There are so many regular pans, but when it comes to cooking a Japanese Omelette, why do we need a Tamagoyaki pan?

-A Tomago pan is rectangular in shape and facilitates a consistent diameter along the length providing omelet a shape of a bar when rolled.
-These pans are made with tin lining and heavy coated copper as they conduct heat evenly.
+A Tamagoyaki Pan is rectangular in shape and facilitates a consistent diameter along the length providing an omelet a shape of a bar when rolled.
+Tamagoyaki Pan is made with tin lining and heavy coated copper as they conduct heat evenly.
 They are also available in non-stick forms.

 The 3 primary types of Makiyankinabe are: